Paul Dirac: Views on religion

+Werner Heisenberg recollected a conversation among young participants at the 1927 Solvay Conference about Einstein and Max Planck's views on religion between Wolfgang Pauli, Heisenberg and Dirac.
+Dirac's contribution was a criticism of the political purpose of religion, which Bohr regarded as quite lucid when hearing it from Heisenberg later.
 Heisenberg's view was tolerant.
 Pauli, raised as a Catholic, had kept silent after some initial remarks, but when finally he was asked for his opinion, said: "Well, our friend Dirac has got a religion and its guiding principle is 'There is no God, and Paul Dirac is His prophet.'"
 Everybody, including Dirac, burst into laughter.